Molecular entanglement as a signature of the Unruh effect

+While the steady state of a single rotating two-level system contains information about the circular Unruh effect, we instead use steady-state entanglement as a probe, as it represents a distinctive quantum signature unique to the circular Unruh effect.
+Crucially, such steady-state entanglement arises only when the detected radiation spectrum deviates from a Planckian distribution \cite{Zhou2022}, as is the case for circular acceleration \cite{Bell83,Bell87,Unruh98}.
+In contrast, a single two-level system always evolves to a mixed state with some excitation probability, regardless of the spectral form.
+Thus, our entanglement-based approach not only confirms the presence of the circular Unruh effect but also reveals spectral features that a single detector method cannot discern.

+The steady-state entanglement phenomenon is significantly different from other phenomena related to the dynamics of quantum entanglement \cite{Valentini1991,Reznik2003,Steeg2009,Doukas2010,Salton-Man2015,martin2015,martin2018,Henderson2018,Zhjl2020,Zhjl2021,Benatti2004, JHu2015}, which could, in principle, be employed to detect the Unruh effect.
+However, these dynamical processes occur on extremely short timescales and depend on the initial state.
+In contrast, the entanglement induced by centripetal acceleration found here is long lived and initial-state independent, thereby enhancing the feasibility of experimental observation.
+Furthermore, phenomena such as entanglement harvesting \cite{Reznik2003, Salton-Man2015, Doukas2010, Zhjl2020, Zhjl2021}, entanglement dynamics \cite{Benatti2004,JHu2015}, the Lamb shift \cite{Audretsch95, Arya2023}, and Berry's phase \cite{Martin11, Hu12, Arya2022}, which could be utilized to detect the Unruh effect, already exist for inertial quantum systems, with the Unruh effect providing only a correction.
+In contrast, the steady-state entanglement unveiled here is a novel effect exclusively precipitated by the circular Unruh effect.
+We also show in detail that molecules are suitable candidates for the neutral but polarizable quantum systems considered here.

+At this point, it is important to note that achieving controllable generation of quantum entanglement with molecules has been extremely challenging and has only recently been realized following significant breakthroughs \cite{molecule1, molecule2}.
+By attaching a two-molecule system to an optically levitated hyperfast rotating nanoparticle, the steady-state entanglement observed here can be promisingly detected.
+Hereafter, units with $\hbar=c=\epsilon_0=k_B=1$ are used, where $\hbar$ is the reduced Planck constant, $c$ is the speed of light, $\epsilon_0$ is the vacuum permittivity, and $k_B$ is the Boltzmann constant.

-\emph{The physical model}.---As shown in Fig.~\ref{model}, the physical model we consider consists of two atoms rotating with an angular velocity $\Omega$ at the opposite ends of the diameter of a circular orbit with a radius $R$.
-The trajectories of the two atoms can be described in the cylindrical coordinate as
+\emph{Physical model}.
+We consider a quantum system consisting of two neutral but polarizable two-level subsystems coupled with fluctuating electromagnetic fields in vacuum.
+As shown in Fig.~\ref{model}, the two subsystems rotate synchronously at the ends of a diameter of a circular orbit with radius $R$ and angular frequency $\Omega$.
+We work in the cylindrical coordinate system, where the trajectories of the two subsystems can be described as